hansb001/20MinuteCognitveApp/README.md

 ```
 Tone analyzer will give results for more then one category.
 We will only use the top tone score.
 The code above will derive the top tone score. the code below will send the top tone score to the payload.

-3. give the second node a name, for instance: Combine tweet and tone and add the following code:
+3. give the second node a name, for instance: 'Combine tweet and tone' and add the following code:
 ```
 msg.payload = {
  tweet: msg.tweet,